francesctr4/Ymir-Engine/README.md

 ## Known bugs (Work in progress)

+- There's some visual errors when deleting GameObjects from the hierarchy.
+The selected GameObject and his children are deleted, but the text of the parent is still displayed as if the GameObject was still there (but it isn't).
+It is recommended to clear the scene pressing "C" to get rid of the corrupted GameObjects that may appear.

 - There's some visual errors on the material component of the GameObjects in the inspector.
 When you upload a new model, the texture displayed from the older loaded meshes turns pitch black.

 - There's also some visual errors on the transform component of the GameObjects in the inspector.
 When a model has several meshes and you select the model itself, there is n transform components according to n meshes the model has and the Reset Transform button doesn't work properly in this situation.
 Regardless of the visual error, if you manipulate the first transform you will have the same effect as having the parent transform matrix and the children will transform too.